The Lesson of the

 Dragonflies also are creatures of water and air, with ‘a foot in both worlds,’ beginning in one element; water, and ending in another; air.
 They don’t lose sight of the water element once transforming into a different version of itself and becoming of the air element.
 Still, they cannot return to their life below the water ever again, once they transcend it and fly in their airy realm.

-The summer before, in 2014, I had multiple encounters with Snake.
-He came to me out doors, in dreams and in subtle messages in journey work or encounters in my day.
-Snake spoke to me in the language of Spirit, telling me I was transforming and shedding my skin to become “as if new.”
+In 2013-14, in my multiple encounters with Snake, he spoke to me in the language of Spirit, foretelling of transformation and shedding my skin to become “as if new.”
 Over the past couple years Snake reminded me, “That skin is getting looser.”
-Indeed, I felt myself feeling more distanced from my job, just putting in my time and hardly able to wait to leave work so to be “out there” with my friends and in my favorite exquisite surroundings.
+Indeed, I felt myself feeling more distanced from my job, just putting in my time and hardly able to wait to leave work so to be “out there” with my friends, my 'tribe,' and in my favorite exquisite surroundings.
 I knew a transformation was coming but I wasn’t at all clear how it would unfold.

 Enter Red Dragon.
 He sat with me, cumulatively, for hours.
 Days.
 Months.
 We sat together from July through mid-December.
 Red Dragon sat with me, flew alongside me as I rode, mated on me, allowed me to photograph he and her placing their eggs in the water, accompanied me as I picked and ate wild blueberries, and then later in the season, cranberries.
 Once, looking at a tree directly in front of me, I realized there were 3 Red Dragons, like a Trinity: One on a branch to my right, one on a branch to my left, and one directly above, half-way between the other two, forming a triangle.
 All were oriented to look at me.
 As the days passed, I listened for more details of Red Dragon’s message.
 Visions, metaphors, language heretofore unknown to me, except for in dreams, filled my mind, heart and spirit.